Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    that is very close or matching to the format
    that the clients need to playback the presentation,
    as changing or complementing the media presentation
    will be difficult.
-This second workflow is addressed
+This second workflow is supported
    in profile 2 DASH and HLS ingest.

   <pre>